benjamin-bk-krueger/kringle-web/docs/worlds.md

 - The *plus* symbol lets you create a new world (`creator` role necessary)

-Note: The same actions can be accessed via the *Actions* drop-down menu
+*Note*: The same actions can be accessed via the *Actions* drop-down menu

 ## Detailed View

 In the detailed view you can inform yourself about the respective world.
-The title also shows if this world is public or still closed.
+The title also shows if this world is public/open or still closed.
 When you click on the *creator*, you can jump directly to the detailed view of the respective creator.
 If the world has an image linked, it will be displayed here as well.
 The *description* box below provides brief information about this world and a link to its homepage/location.